A behind-the-scenes glance at our alumni

 What moment(s) of your career are you most proud of?

-When did you get interested in theater and how?
+When did you get interested in theater or film design and how?

 As you design and meet the challenges of being a freelance artist, are there any voices that you particularly hear from the aggregation of voices?